 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f.
 For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area?
 Discussion: The project is not located within the vicinity of a private airstrip). g.
-Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes Discussion: The City does not have any adordevelopment would not interfere with emerge y response plans .
+Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes Discussion: The City does not have any ado development would not interfere with emerge y re spo nse plans .
 As proposed, future h.
-Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
-Discussion: The proposed project consists of a subdivision of property and general plan amendment, and no development is proposed.
-There will be no impact from the subdivision or general plan amendment.
-IX .
-HYDROLOGY AND WATER QUALITY : Would the pr oject: a.
-Violate any water quality standards or waste discharge requirements?
-Discussion: The only development that will occur with this project will be the grading and construction of the new road.
+Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands? \boxtimes Discussion: The proposed project consists of and no development is proposed.
+There will amendment.
+D K. HYDROLOGY AND WATER QUALITY : Would the pr roject: a.
+Violate any water quality standards or waste discharge requirements? \boxtimes Discussion: The only development that will occur with this project will be the grading and construction of the new road.
 With the development of the road will be the installation of multiple storm water bio-retention facilities (terminal percolation facilities) that will accept the storm water from the road.
 The future development of each lot will be required to address storm water and waste discharge on its individual merits as part of the City's development review process.
 As result of the road design including bio-retention facilities to handle storm water runoff from the road, the project will not have an impact on water quality standards or waste discharge.